 Usually carried out between the two opposing armies, the champions’ duel may decide the outcome of the battle itself, or may simply be an opening salvo of violence, depriving the enemy of a great warrior and scoring a morale victory before the armies clashed.

-In these circumstances, the leaf-shaped bronze swords, like those you’ll make at Bronze Age Foundry, would have been vital weapons.
+In these circumstances, the leaf-shaped bronze swords, like those you’ll make at Molten Bronze, would have been vital weapons.
 With greater reach and weight than a dagger or knife and much more versatility than a spear, axe or club, these multifunctional weapons would have given a duellist the best possible chance to successfully kill the enemy, survive the fight… and maybe even avert a larger conflict altogether.

 Using Bronze Swords in Massed Combat